jojoelfe/deco_lace_template_matching_manuscript/reviews/elife_answers.md

 The manuscript could potentially be improved by a more thorough explanation of the resolution regime to which the 2DTM signal-to-noise ratio (SNR) values are most sensitive.
 When would one anticipate aberrations like a coma to become problematic?

 Lines 156-158: How does the inclusion of the non-illuminated areas, even when filled with Gaussian noise, impact the estimate of the false-positive rate?
 Could this be the source of the apparent overestimation of the false-positive rate?

+During data processing we do not include matches that occur in the Gaussian noise filled non-illuminated areas.

 Ln 189: "exclusively".